 When you are looking over your homeowners insurance policy, you've probably come across the word "dwelling" on more than a few occasions.
 It's important to have a clear understanding of how it relates to your homeowners policy or what it covers.
 If you go by strict dictionary terms, the definition of dwelling describes the roof over your head.
 As an insurance term, however, that definition may include more than that.

-According to most standard homeowners insurance policies, a dwelling is typically defined as your house and any other structures that are connected to it.
+According to most standard homeowners insurance policies, the definition of dwelling is your house and any other structures that are connected to it.
 This can cover a fairly broad range of attachments, and may include the following.

 - Your front and back porch.
 Although most of us enjoy spending time on our porches, we wouldn't normally consider them part of our actual dwellings, at least not in the dictionary sense.
 But on some homeowners insurance policies, coverage for your "dwelling" may extend to the physical structure of your porch.